jonshiach/graphics-labs/_sources/pages/06_3D_worlds.md

 To calculate the world space to view space transformation we require three vectors

 - $\tt cameraPos$ - the co-ordinates of the camera position
-- $\tt target$ - the co-ordinates of the target point where we are pointing the camera;
+- $\tt target$ - the co-ordinates of the target point which the camera is looking at;
 - $\tt worldUp$ - a vector pointing straight up in the world space which allows us to orientate the camera, this is usually always (0,1,0).

 The $\tt cameraPos$ and $\tt target$ vectors are either determined by the user through keyboard, mouse or controller inputs or through some predetermined routine.
 To determine the view space transformation we first translate the camera position to (0,0,0) using the following translation matrix